The Toyota RAV4-EV, the only all-electric SUV

 3) continue to educate the general public about our portfolio of advanced technologies.

-Toyota has started coming back from earthquake, tsunami, Thailand floods.
+Toyota has started coming back from the earthquake, tsunami, Thailand floods.
 Part of the success is the Toyota Pri, the whole family of Prius’.
-The Toyota Prius has doubled the level of sales from a year ago, and is about 55 percent ahead of last year’s pace.
+The Toyota Prius has doubled the level of sales from a year ago and is about 55 percent ahead of last year’s pace.

 The Toyota Prius sales of 86,000 Prius has helped the EV and hybrid sales for the first quarter of 2012 come up to 3.3 percent of the total car sales in the United States.